 Honor Society of Nursing (STTI) answered

-Mehmet Oz, MD, Cardiology, answeredAthlete's foot, a common fungal infection, can make your skin red, itchy and uncomfortable.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredAthlete's foot, a common fungal infection, can make your skin red, itchy and uncomfortable.
 Athlete's foot usually occurs in moist areas between the toes, and can also cause blisters and cracked skin.
 Left untreated, the fungus can spread to other parts of your body, such as other areas of the skin or the crotch (where it's known as jock itch).
 Although the fungus that causes athlete's foot rarely leads to serious illness, people with compromised immune systems -- such as those who are HIV-positive or have AIDS -- may develop serious infections beneath the skin.
 Talk to your primary care doctor or dermatologist about ways to prevent athlete's foot.